hanyuhanyuhanyu/GodzamoKrazy/README.md

 <details>
 <summary>Click to expand!</summary>

-2022 Oct 03
+2022 Oct 04
-* Implement #55 'Add a buy all upgrades function'
+* Implement https://github.com/erbkaiser/FrozenCookies/issues/55 'Add a buy all upgrades function'
+* Fixed a bug that hid the Auto Bulk Buy option

 2022 Sep 22
 * AutoSpell's minimum frenzy is now also applied to the double cast and 100% Consistency Combos